 Rather than use a lot of potato, which is traditionally used in abundance for a classic French smoked garlic soup, I was inspired by a Scottish rocket (arugula) soup.
 I often serve this with kiln-smoked salmon for dinner parties - although the recipe was laden with cream.
 In the end, not even intentionally, the recipe ends up being vegan but if you like a dash of cream in there, then be my guest.

-What's the Best Potato to Use for Soup?
+What's the Best Potato to Thicken Soup?

-The best potato variety to use for making soups is a floury potato such as Bintje.
-See more on potatoes from the market.
+The best potato variety to use for thickening soups like this one is a floury potato such as Bintje.
+This is the common French variety seen in our markets but equivalents outside France are Maris Piper, King Edward, Cosmos and Desiree.

 Smoked Garlic and Arugula (Rocket) Soup